ners/NixOS/README.md

 ### Easy to install and maintain

 After test-driving the live environment, installing it to persistent storage should be as painless as possible.

-NixOS has no canonical guided installation yet, so this repository provides [one][installation-wizard].
+NixOS has no canonical guided installation yet, so this repository provides [an opinionated one][installation-wizard].

+There is also [a utility][update-wizard] for updating the system.

 ## How to get started?